Shabazz (name)

 Shabazz (شَبَازّ) is the name of a legendary Black architect whose tribe, according to the doctrine of the Nation of Islam (NOI), founded the populations of Africa.
 It is similar to the Persian name Shahbaz.

 Malcolm X adopted the name upon joining the NOI.
 Born Malcolm Little, he was signing letters as "Malachi Shabazz" by 1949, before taking the name "Malcolm X".
-After returning from his pilgrimage to Mecca, he finally adopted the title and name El-Hajj Malik El-Shabazz, seen as symbolic of his spiritual journey to Orthodox Islam.
-The surname was borne by his wife Betty Shabazz and his children and has also been adopted by unrelated persons.
+After returning from his pilgrimage to Mecca, he finally adopted the title and name El-Hajj Malik El-Shabazz, seen as symbolic of his spiritual journey to traditional Islam.
+The surname was borne by his wife Betty Shabazz and his children, and has also been adopted by unrelated persons.

 Origin

 A 1994 article in The American Muslim claims that the name is from the Arabic words sha‘b (شَعْب), and ‘azz (عَزّ).
 There is also a similar (but etymologically unrelated) Persian name, Shahbâz, meaning "royal falcon".
 Indicating "royalty and nobility", the name is popular with Bosnian, Turkish, Indian and Pakistani Muslims.

 In his book Message to the Blackman in America, Elijah Muhammad wrote that African Americans (then called Negroes) are descended from an ancient tribe by that name:

 [God] has declared that we [the so-called Negroes] are descendants of the Asian Black Nation and the tribe of Shabazz.